Curb-v2/third-party-app-integration/docs/api.md

   ```

 ### Latest
-* __GET__ `/latest/:locationId` - Get the latest second sample snapshot of all circuits, plus the consumption, production, and net values
+* __GET__ `/latest/:locationId` - Get the latest averaged minute sample snapshot of all circuits, plus the consumption, production, and net values
 ```js
 {
     "timestamp": 1502917051,